johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 We're ready to rock and roll!

 In terminal 1, make sure the Faye broker is running.
-Make sure you're in the `faye-server` directory, then run `npm run start`.
+First make sure you're in the `faye-server` directory, then run `npm run start`.
 You should see something like this:

 ```bash
 xxx blah
 ```

 In terminal 2, start the `nestMicroservice`.
-Make sure you're in the `nestMicroservice` directory, then run `npm run start:dev`.
+First make sure you're in the `nestMicroservice` directory, then run `npm run start:dev`.
 You should see the usual Nest startup logs, followed by the message `Microservice is listening...`.

 In terminal 3, we'll run the native `customerApp` to make the request.
 Earlier, we used this to send requests to the native `customerService` app.
 Now we're sending those messages (via the Faye broker, of course) to the `nestMicroservice`.
 Make sure you're in the `customerApp` directory, then...